rstassen/house_price_Ames/README.md

-# Project 2 - Ames Housing Data and Kaggle Challenge
+# Ames Housing Data and Kaggle Challenge
+### A method for predicting the sale price of houses

 ## Problem Statement